tryingsomestuff/Minic/README.md

 It is compatible with both CECP (xboard) and UCI protocol.
 It is currently rated >3200 on CCRL scale.

+## Support Minic development

+Generating data, learning process, tuning and testing of a chess engine is quite hardware intensive !
+I have an i7-9700K at home and I'm renting an E5-2650 on the cloud but this is far from enough.
+This is why I opened a [Patreon](https://www.patreon.com/minicchess) account for Minic ; if you want to support Minic development, it is the place to be ;-)

 ## History & the NNUE Minic story

 ### Code style